-- 13.1 Admissions will be managed in line with the school's Admissions Policy. - 13.2 No child will be denied admission to the school or prevented from taking up a school place because arrangements for their medical condition have not been made; a child may only be refused admission if it would be detrimental to the health of the child to admit them into the school setting. - 13.3 The school will not ask, or use any supplementary forms that ask, for details about a child's medical condition during the admission process.
+- 13.1.
+No child is denied admission to the school or prevented from taking up a school place because arrangements for their medical condition have not been made. - 13.2.
+A child may only be refused admission if it would be detrimental to the health of the child to admit them into the school setting.